shyllis/Kade-Engine-Legacy/docs/building.md

-﻿# Building Friday Night Funkin': Kade Engine
+﻿# How to build Kade Engine Legacy

-**Please note** that these instructions are for compiling/building the game.
-If you just want to play Kade Engine, **play in your browser or download a build instead**: **[play in browser](https://funkin.puyo.xyz) ⋅ [latest stable release](https://github.com/KadeDev/Kade-Engine/releases/latest) ⋅ [latest development build (windows)](https://ci.appveyor.com/project/KadeDev/kade-engine-windows/build/artifacts) ⋅ [latest development build (macOS)](https://ci.appveyor.com/project/daniel11420/kade-engine-macos/build/artifacts) ⋅ [latest development build (linux)](https://ci.appveyor.com/project/daniel11420/kade-engine-linux/build/artifacts)**.
-If you want to build the game yourself, continue reading.

-**Also note**: you should be familiar with the commandline.
+**Note**: You should be familiar with the commandline.
 If not, read this [quick guide by ninjamuffin](https://ninjamuffin99.newgrounds.com/news/post/1090480).

-**Also also note**: To build for *Windows*, you need to be on *Windows*.
+**Another note**: To build for *Windows*, you need to be on *Windows*.
 To build for *Linux*, you need to be on *Linux*.
 Same goes for macOS.
-You can build for html5/browsers on any platform.
+You can build for html5/browsers/android on any platform.

 ## Dependencies
  1. [Install Haxe 4.1.5](https://haxe.org/download/version/4.1.5/).
 You should use 4.1.5 instead of the latest version because the latest version has some problems with Friday Night Funkin': Kade Engine.